 My problem is finding shoes that fit my feet.
 Most stores start at 6 and I wear size 3 in children’s … o_O I can sometimes manage 5’s but it’s still a pain.
 I refuse to wear Barbie sandals and light up shoes the rest of my life.

 I get that its easier to make flattering clothes for super skinny women (just like how everything looks great on the hanger!) but some of the models are so skinny that they’re the focus of the attention, not the clothing itself.
-I’d like to see models around the size 4-8 range, which is still quite slim for a tall woman but not distractingly so.posted over 5 years ago
+I’d like to see models around the size 4-8 range, which is still quite slim for a tall woman but not distractingly so.posted almost 6 years ago

 I get that designers don’t want people looking at the model, they want people looking at the clothes but what annoys me is that these clothes are there to be sold.
 I don’t care how big a designer your are, if your outfit doesnt look good on me, I wont buy it (I mean, i can’t afford it anyway but that’s not the point!)